codatmo/red_team_blue_team/README.md

 # Software

 In addition to the above SIRTD DGP above we have a simple script for running various configurations of simulations/real data/models in the same evaluation harness with some options to view graphs, view metrics and so on.
+The docmentation is at [https://codatmo.github.io/red_team_blue_team/run_eval_doc.html](https://codatmo.github.io/red_team_blue_team/run_eval_doc.html).